Focus Writing For Bank Exam Samples and Examples

 Income Statement

-After one month of business, BambooS ended up with RM 1600.00 from 7 different products.
-This includes selling 15 units of Set 1, 25 of Set 2, 35 of Set 3, and 30 of Set 4.
+After one month of operations, BambooS generated RM 1,600.00 from 7 products.
+This includes selling 15 units of Set 1, 25 units of Set 2, 35 units of Set 3, and 30 units of Set 4.
 Leftovers for bamboo straws are found.
-The income statement shows that the business’s net profit after one month of operation is RM 988.39, approximately 98.8% of capital invested into the business.
+The income statement shows that the business’s net profit after one month of operation is RM 988.39, approximately 98.8% of the capital invested into the business.

 6.7 Cash Flow Statement